zhixiangteoh/eecs280-notes/midterm/midterm.md

 Note: using `protected` is generally not good design, because often these member variables are implementation details, and making it protected exposes these details to the derived classes, when they could be contained fully within the class.

-### Understand the order in which base class constructors and destructors are called in derived types
+### e.
+Understand the order in which base class constructors and destructors are called in derived types

 Remember: socks-and-shoes analogy